 Palazzo Del Freddo is the oldest Italian gelato factory dating back to 1880.

-And if happen to be in Rome, Seoul or Shanghai, remember to sample some gelato from Palazzo Del Freddo.
+And if happen to be in Rome or Seoul, remember to sample some gelato from Palazzo Del Freddo.
 Already my sis is regretting for not going for the 2nd round.
 She blamed me.
 Hahaha!

 Palazzo del Freddo Giovanni Fassi